-Ourganda employs a master care team comprised of two medical clinical officers, a midwife, a nurse, a senior driver, an apprentice driver, and a part-time accountant.
+Ourganda employs a master care team comprised of three medical clinical officers, a midwife, a nurse, a senior driver, an apprentice driver, and a part-time accountant.
 These team members, who are Ugandan nationals, travel to the most remote villages along the Congo border.
 One of our long-term goals is to double life expectancy in the villages we serve.

 How the Volunteer Wellness Clubs Benefit Each Village:

 The Person of Health and two assistants work together as that village’s extension of the care team.

 Health Practices – The local team of three encourages attendance at core classes, reminds people to live according to what they have learned, and urges people who are not wellness club members to join.

 Water System – The local team protects the water system from misuse or sabotage, assures that the water is not wasted, and reports any problems to the master care team.